MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/managing-memory-buffers-rebalance.md

 [IMiniportWaveRTStream::FreeAudioBuffer](https://msdn.microsoft.com/library/windows/hardware/ff536745) or [IMiniportWaveRTStreamNotification::FreeBufferWithNotification](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/portcls/nf-portcls-iminiportwavertstreamnotification-freebufferwithnotification)

-Note that portcls miniport drivers should succeed the state transitions from higher value to lower values (RUN == 3, PAUSE==2, ACQUIRE==1, STOP==0) when the stream has been already stopped by a SR/STOP operation (i.e., when SR/STOP arrives before the close handle request).
+Note that portcls miniport drivers should succeed the state transitions from higher value to lower values (RUN == 3, PAUSE==2, ACQUIRE==1, STOP==0) when the stream has been already stopped by the driver during a SR/STOP operation (i.e., when SR/STOP arrives before the close handle request).

-**Suggested Buffer Handling**
+**Buffer Handling**

+When a stream is closed during normal operations, portcls invokes the Wave RT’s callbacks to let the driver stop its DMA operations and release its associated buffers:

+[IMiniportWaveRTStream::SetState](https://msdn.microsoft.com/en-us/library/windows/hardware/ff536756(v=vs.85).aspx) -> SetDmaEngineState (HD Audio Bus DDI).
+Takes action to start/pause DMA.

+[IMiniportWaveRTStream::FreeAudioBuffer](https://msdn.microsoft.com/library/windows/hardware/ff536745) or [IMiniportWaveRTStreamNotification::FreeBufferWithNotification](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/portcls/nf-portcls-iminiportwavertstreamnotification-freebufferwithnotification)-> FreeDmaBuffer (HD Audio Bus DDI).

+IMiniportWaveRTStream[Notification]’s destructor-> FreeDmaEngine (HD Audio Bus DDI).

+When a device is surprise removed, the miniport must release all its h/w resources without waiting for the open stream handles to close.
+This means that the miniport must stop, reset and free all its allocated DMA engines before forwarding the PnP request to PortCls with [PcDisptachIrp](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/portcls/nf-portcls-pcdispatchirp) DDI.
+On the other hand, the miniport must not free the audio Wave RT buffers until the stream handles are closed and PortCls notifies the miniport with the FreeAudioBuffer/FreeBufferWithNotification callback.

+When a device is stopped because it elected to support rebalance, the miniport must release all its hardware resources without waiting for the open stream handles to close.
+This means that the miniport must stop, reset and free all its allocated DMA engines in the PnP callback invoked by portcls.
+On the other hand, the miniport must not free the audio Wave RT buffers until the stream handles are closed and PortCls notifies the miniport with the FreeAudioBuffer/FreeBufferWithNotification callback.

+Note that normal close stream operation can happen at the same time as SR/Stop operation, this means that the miniport must implement the proper synchronization between these threads.

-Assuming that the right serialization code exists between the SR/STOP and Close threads the flow will be similar to the following:
+Examples of operations assuming that the right serialization code exists between the SR/STOP and Close threads:

 On Close: